11COM

 Course Description

-Teacher in Charge: Mr F. PAULSE.
+Teacher in Charge: Mr F. Paulse.

 You will learn about the range and type of information skills required for effective money management.
 You will also have the opportunities to develop accounting skills.